 Once the beer has been produced and transferred to barrels, a variety of factors can contribute to the speed (or lack thereof) that a barrel-aged beer will be ready to bottle.
 The condition of the barrels when we acquire them varies from strong, clean, and wet to leaky, dirty, and dry.

 - A barrel that’s been emptied of a wine or spirit very recently will be able to hold beer much more quickly than an older barrel that will require cleaning or rehydrating and will impart spirit character much more quickly.

 - The temperature and humidity of the environment where barrels are stored is critical to the speed of barrel aging and with our current barrel storage area, we are certainly at the whim of our Florida climate.

 As a result of all of these colluding elements, we’ve always been hesitant to set any guarantees on club timeline.
-However, our goal moving forward is to release seven bottles for our El Catador Club members.
+However, our goal moving forward is to release seven unique barrel-aged beers for our El Catador Club members.
 We are confident this goal is attainable, but as the information above indicated, the process is tricky!
 So this is indeed a goal, not a guarantee.